eknag/cudacave/_posts/2021-11-02-raytune_exploration.markdown

 title:  "Exploring Ray Tune for Pytorch Hyperparameter Optimization"
 categories: jekyll update
 ---
 I tried out Ray Tune based on the tutorial found on the [PyTorch.org tutorials](https://pytorch.org/tutorials/beginner/hyperparameter_tuning_tutorial.html).
-Set up was not straightforward, as I ran into some issues, but I resolved them quickly enough.
-I will detail my final implementation and then explain some of the initial setup issues.
+Setting up was not straightforward, as I ran into some issues, but I quickly resolved them I will detail my final implementation and then explain some of the initial setup issues.

 ## Problems encountered during setup
 From what I can remember, I encountered two primary issues.